gravitational/careers/jobs/backend.md

 ## Requirements

-* Ability to work in the U.S., Europe or Canada without a visa.
+* Ability to work in the US, Canada, Australia, England, Ireland, or Poland without a visa.
-* Golang or Rust experience.
+* Go or Rust experience.
 * Linux systems engineering experience.
 * Cryptography engineering experience is a plus.